 a.
 First, the Campus will be a boost to our efforts to build a strong pipeline of new and competent people into the wealth management industry.
 The brand-name of UBS adds diversity and choice for the best and brightest talents here and in the region, and contributes to developing Singapore as an intellectual talent hub that top students and working professionals will naturally gravitate towards.

 c.
-Third, the Campus plays an important role in enhancing the level of wealth management competencies and standards in the industry.
-Under our Financial Industry Competency Standards (FICS), UBS is accredited as both a financial training provider and assessment service provider for two job roles in the Relationship Management - High Net-Worth category under the Financial Industry Competency Standards (FICS).
-Since then, I am pleased to note that UBS has moved on to be the first financial institution to receive accreditation for all job roles under the category, and is now working towards implementing FICS for the full spectrum of job families under the wealth management segment.
+Third, the Campus plays an important role in spearheading the use of the Financial Industry Competency Standards (FICS).
+Under our FICS framework, UBS is accredited as both a financial training provider and assessment service provider for two job roles in the Relationship Management - High Net-Worth category under the Financial Industry Competency Standards (FICS).
+Since then, I am pleased to note that UBS has moved on to be the first financial institution to receive accreditation for all job roles under this category, and is now working towards implementing FICS for the full spectrum of job families under the wealth management segment.
 This ranges from relationship management to investment advisory to trusts and estate planning.
 This reflects the relevance of FICS as the national benchmark that practitioners should aspire to, and supports our efforts to systematically raise the quality and professionalism of our workforce.

 d.
-Lastly, it is commendable that the Campus is not just focusing on education and training, but also serving as a centre of excellence in research and innovation in wealth management.
-It will add to Singapore’s existing world-class partnerships in research and teaching between top universities and local universities (in the likes of the NUS-Berkeley Risk Management Institute); and strong network of financial research centres of excellence (such as the INSEAD Asia Pacific Institute of Finance, and SMU-BNP Paribas Hedge Fund Centre) to develop win-win relationships.
-This will collectively broaden Singapore’s knowledge base and research depth, and speed up the development of cutting-edge products and services, technologies and break-through solutions to bring wealth management services to a higher plane.
+Finally, it is commendable that the Campus is not just focusing on education and training, but is also serving as a centre of excellence in research and innovation in wealth management.
+It will add to Singapore’s existing world-class partnerships in research and teaching between top universities and local universities (For example, the NUS-Berkeley Risk Management Institute).
+This, together with the strong network of financial research centres of excellence (such as the INSEAD Asia Pacific Institute of Finance, and SMU-BNP Paribas Hedge Fund Centre) will broaden Singapore’s knowledge base and research depth, and speed up the development of cutting-edge products and services, technologies and break-through solutions to bring wealth management services to a higher plane.

-7 In conclusion, let me add that this is indeed an exciting time to be in Asia.
+7 Ladies and gentlemen, let me add that this is indeed an exciting time to be in Asia.
 Economies are growing, and new opportunities in financial services are opening up.
-My colleagues and I at the MAS are pleased to be a partner of UBS in this new and bold venture.
-I congratulate Mr Peter Wuffli, Mrs Kathryn Shih and the staff of the UBS Wealth Management Campus – Asia Pacific on this happy day, and wish you every success.
+My colleagues and I at the MAS are pleased to be a partner of UBS in this new and exciting venture.
+I congratulate Mr Peter Wuffli, Mrs Kathryn Shih and the rest of the UBS Wealth Management Campus – Asia Pacific on this happy day, and wish you every success.